 Sensitivity Analysis

+[Details regarding sensitivity analysis selected for the 2015 RTP are still under review.
+The scope document will be updated and sent out for stakeholder review at a later date.]
 ERCOT staff will perform sensitivity analysis for the summer peak conditions of 2016 and 2020 and an off-peak sensitivity for 2018.
 The summer peak sensitivity cases will be prepared to study the impact of lower reactive resource capability.
 Capability of reactive resources (MVAR Rating of Generation) will be lowered by x% from the base case.
-The 2018 high-wind low-load cases will be studied as an off-peak sensitivity case.
+The 2018 high-wind, low-load cases will be studied as an off-peak sensitivity case.

 The sensitivity analysis will be performed after all the reliability constraints identified in the base case analysis are resolved.
 Any new constraints identified following the sensitivity analysis may require a new transmission upgrade/addition or a Congestion Management Plan.